 Brian is a graduate of Morehouse College, the University of Pittsburgh School of Medicine and the New York University Stern School of Business.
 He credits his elementary education at the Montessori Genesis II School in Philadelphia, Pennsylvania for planting seeds of intellectual curiosity that continue to bear fruit.

 Tim is a Patent Attorney who has practiced intellectual property law since 1993.
-He began his practice at intellectual property law firms in Greensboro and Raleigh.
-He then spent 8 years specializing in biotechnology patent law as an in-house attorney with various incarnations of CIBA-Geigy, Novartis, and Syngenta in the Research Triangle Park and in Gaithersburg, MD.
-Following a stint at a Washington, DC, intellectual property law firm, Tim returned to Raleigh in 2005 to join the corporate intellectual property law team at Becton, Dickinson and Company (BD), where he currently supports BD’s Surgery business and corporate research center.
+He began his practice at IP law firms in Greensboro and Raleigh.
+He then spent eight years specializing in biotechnology patent law as an in-house attorney with various incarnations of CIBA-Geigy, Novartis, and Syngenta in the Research Triangle Park and in Gaithersburg, Maryland.
+Following a stint at a Washington, D.C., IP law firm, Tim returned to Raleigh in 2005 and spent almost 17 years as an IP attorney for BD (Becton, Dickinson and Company).
+In 2022, Tim joined AgBiome, Inc. in RTP as its Chief Intellectual Property Counsel.

 Tim grew up in the North Carolina mountains in Cullowhee, but headed east to attend East Carolina University, where he earned a Bachelor of Science in Biology degree in 1989, with a chemistry minor.
 After working as a lab technician for a year, Tim moved to Chapel Hill for law school, receiving his law degree from the UNC School of Law in 1993.
 He also completed a Master of Science in Biotechnology program at Johns Hopkins University in 2006.